 We're glad you're here.
 We serve the health care needs of all students enrolled at Western Michigan University.
 Every WMU student is eligible to receive services at Sindecuse Health Center whether they are insured or not.
-Please explore this site to discover the many services and health education opportunities available.
+Please explore our site to discover the many services and health education opportunities available.

 - Is insured through Medicaid or an HMO